 PSHE (Personal, Social and Health Education)

-For any safeguarding concerns our Designated Safeguarding Lead is Mrs Lucy Simson, Deputy Head (Pastoral).
-You can email her at: safeguarding@habsgirls.org.uk.
+For any safeguarding concerns our Designated Safeguarding Lead is Mrs Claire Shooter, Deputy Head Pastoral (seconded).
+You can email her at: safeguardinggirls@habselstree.org.uk.

 Please read our PSHE and RSE for further information.